mathewlowry/myhub-gpt/at-science-homepage/content/people/People.md

 ---

 Although this page highlights the organisers, we're happy to list everyone we know interested in the field.
-If you'd like to appear here, and/or in the [ATproto.science Starter Pack](#), [contact us](https://tally.so/r/Zj8K0o).
+If you'd like to appear here, and/or in the [ATproto.science Starter Pack](#), use [this form](https://tally.so/r/Zj8K0o).

 ## Organisers